 A hair restoration procedure is an outpatient medical procedure performed at our state-of-the-art center.
 Dr. Anderson performs only one procedure per day, ensuring minimal patient discomfort both during and following the procedure.
 The hair on the back and sides of the scalp, which typically are not affected by hormones that can cause hair loss, is transferred to other parts of the scalp.
 These permanent hairs, taken from the “permanent zone”, which is often called the “donor area” can be moved to other parts of your scalp where the hair loss has occurred, often called the “recipient area.”
 These new hairs will continue to grow in their new location as if they were still located in the permanent zone of your scalp.

 Patients will often ask why the transplanted hair will not go away and bald like the hair previously located in these areas of hair loss, and the analogy we use often is that “it’s the trees, not the soil.”
 That is, the permanent hairs can be moved around and will continue to be permanent in their new location.
 The process is called Follicular Unit Transplantation.
 Hair exits the scalp in groups called “follicles”.
-Each follicle produces one, two, three and sometimes four hairs per follicle (put picture from slide show here, showing a single follicle up close.)
+Each follicle produces one, two, three and sometimes four hairs per follicle.
 A “follicular unit” contains the hair follicle itself, the sebaceous gland, and the arrector pili muscle.
 During the dissection, the anatomy of the follicular unit is respected as each follicle is dissected from the surrounding tissue.
 These follicular units are sorted and briefly stored in a special nutrient tissue bath at a cool temperature prior to implantation in their new location.
 Dr. Anderson can control the location, direction, and orientation of the transplanted follicles.
 These follicles will continue to grow in their new location in the same way they were growing in the permanent zone; in essence, the follicles do not “know” that they have been moved, and your new hair will grow permanently in the area to which it was transplanted.

 Hair Restoration 101 Glossary